 Social Media - Networking and Bookmarking Sites

+- Tweet About Your Page Use hashtags with your tweets to categorise them.
 Now the problem with tweeting is that if your followers follow lots of other people, your tweet can get lost in their feed, unless they specifically check your account and your tweets.
-However if lots of people re-tweet, your twitter post can go viral and your traffic can go through the roof.
+However if lots of people re-tweet, your twitter post can potentially go viral giving you lots of exposure

-Social bookmarking may drive some direct traffic to your page, especially if a pin goes viral and is repeatedly re-pinned by users and then gets clicked on.
+Social bookmarking may drive direct traffic to your page.
 However Google has become wise to self-promotion on these type of sites so backlinks have become devalued and no longer have the same affect on page ranking as they used to.

 Question/Answer Sites and Forums

 You can join forums which are relevant to the content which you write about.
-Create your profile and add a link back to your hub or website.
+Create your profile and add a link back to your webpage.
 Some forums allow you to append a signature to the bottom of every post.
-This could be a link to your hub or Hubpages profile.
+This could be a link to your page or profile on social media.
 Answer lots of questions and answers to improve your presence on the site.

 Examples of forums: